 When designing interventions to support your researched community use cases for open data, it can be helpful to brainstorm what kinds of actions you might take to better support your target open data users and use cases at each of the levels on this scale.

-In order to co-design and implement an intervention, you will need community partners.
+In order to co-design and implement an intervention, you will need to find community partners.
 Make sure you do this before moving on.

 Co-designing with the community

 Now it’s time to leverage your community relationships in order to co-design a potential solution.

 The goal in this step is to create a community-informed action plan and knowing what you plan to build or publish.

 Implementing a solution

 This step is where you help actual users, identified through previous research and co-design, to carry out the planned intervention that addresses your community-approved open data use case.

 Carrying out this intervention is the culmination of facilitating community use of open data.

 What the process of implementation looks like will be highly dependent on what you have chosen as your solution.
 Regardless, you should seek user feedback by doing user testing, in order to validate if your solution addresses user needs and to get feedback to further improve it.